Changmin Yu

 About Me

 Hi, I am Changmin Yu (于昌民).
 I am currently a postdoc in computational neuroscience at Computational and Biological Learning Lab in the engineering department at University of Cambridge, advised by Máté Lengyel.
-Previously, I did my PhD in computational neuroscience and machine learning at UCL as a DeepMind scholar, supervised by Neil Burgess and Maneesh Sahani.
+Previously, I completed my PhD in computational neuroscience and machine learning at UCL as a DeepMind scholar, supervised by Neil Burgess and Maneesh Sahani.

 In my spare time, I enjoy hiking, playing football and tennis.